 One of the great things about working at a start-up is meeting passionate people.
-Seed CX is no exception, as there are so many colorful personalities here.
+My gig is no exception, as there are so many colorful personalities here.
 My jaw dropped to the floor when Kevin Wojkovich brought his Atreus keyboard to the office.
 I mean I myself was sporting a Goldtouch Go!2, but Kevin’s beauty was simply on another level.
 I asked him about it, and little did I know that this would be a beginning of a very fun, but expensive hobby for me.

 Kevin opened a whole new world to me.
 He introduced me to the ortholinear key layout, and showed me his other keyboard - the Infinity ErgoDox - which he built from a kit.